VijayasaiVS/Spam_Mailer/README.md

 **Spam Mailer:**
-			A Web Based Application to send upto 50 mails to multiple users at a same time.
+			A Web Based Application to send upto 50 mails to multiple users at a same time.It also has login and sign up 	form which only allows registered users to do so.

 ***Note:***